spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/gdk-and-starter-project.md

-# Get started: 3 - Set up the Starter Project Respository and the Unreal GDK Repository
+# Get started: Set up the GDK and Starter Project

+This step has three parts; clone the repositories, build the dependencies and deploy the game.
+You can deploy locally on your development machine and in the cloud.

-### Clone the Repositories
+### Clone the repositories

-In this step, you are going to clone the Starter Project repository and then clone the GDK repository into your copy of the Starter Project.
+Now, you are going to clone the Starter Project repository and then clone the GDK repository into your copy of the Starter Project.
 Note that the GDK needs to go into the Starter Project's `Plugins` directory.

 1. Clone the [Starter Project](https://github.com/spatialos/UnrealGDKStarterProject/) repository by running either:
     * (HTTPS) `git clone https://github.com/spatialos/UnrealGDKStarterProject.git`